Admissions Policies and Procedures

 The State Equivalency Certificate, based on the General Educational Development Tests (GED), is accepted in lieu of a regular high school diploma.
 A minimum total GED score of 250 is required to be considered for admission.

 The University is more interested in an applicant’s potential to succeed than in any prescribed pattern of courses.
-Should an applicant’s preparation differ from the requirements stated above, the Enrollment Management Committee will convene to review and make an admission decision based on each individual’s performance and potential to succeed.
+Should an applicant’s preparation differ from the requirements stated above, the Admissions Office will convene to review and make an admission decision based on each individual’s performance and potential to succeed.

 Test-Optional Admission Requirements

 Our Admissions Office supports a holistic approach to evaluating our freshman applicants.
 We believe there are many ways of measuring your strengths and readiness for college.
 Our test optional policy, you will not be required to submit ACT or SAT test scores.
 Your application will be evaluated based on your application information, high school transcripts, and admissions essay.

 In order to be eligible to apply under the Test Optional policy, students most meet a minimum of 3.0 GPA in college preparatory curriculum.

 Below is the list of students NOT eligible to apply under our test optional policy: